iter8-tools/iter8/doc_files/iter8_bookinfo_istio.md

 #### Note:
 > For additional information about how to add a new metric to the existing configuration please see [this documentation](metrics.md).

-To verify that the new metric has been added to the configmap, you can check it again:
+To verify that the new metric has been added to the ConfigMap, you can check it again:

 ```bash
 kubectl get configmap iter8config-metrics -n iter8 -oyaml